Mr. Smith goes to Washington, or in this case, Mr. Whitehead goes to Santa Fe

 Whitehead’s remark subtly clarified that he could lobby the governor for projects that wouldn’t be completed.
 What he told the Citizen earlier also refuted Forrister’s information.
 In the past the city has lobbied the governor and legislature for money for preliminary engineering and partial funding–not just for money to complete projects.

 Forrister has been a city commissioner for seven years.
 City commissioners and the public need more training and engagement on the ICIP process.
-Forrister would lobby much more effectively and citizens like Hutchinson could give more meaningful input.
+Forrister would lobby much more effectively and citizens like Hutchins could give more meaningful input.
 That’s what the democratic process is supposed to look like at the local level.
 Whitehead should put a staffer on this.
 Assistant City Manager Traci Alvarez has overseen the ICIP process for many years in exactly the same manner.
 Looks like she needs help.
 I know she has been overloaded with duties for years.

 2. Lee Belle Johnson Center: Whitehead told the Citizen Governor Grisham gave $500,000 last legislative session, which he thinks is sufficient to repair the foundation that suffers from water damage from the hot springs aquifer.
-Evidently, based on zero public discussion but in the ICIP document in the May 27 city packet, re-stuccoing and restoring the doors and windows to historic standards as well as interior work has been added, making this a nearly $2 million project and a $1.5 million “ask” for capital outlay.
+Evidently, based on zero public discussion, but in the ICIP document in the May 27 city packet, re-stuccoing and restoring the doors and windows to historic standards as well as interior work has been added, making this a nearly $2 million project and a $1.5 million “ask” for capital outlay.

 Since the city commissioners never refute or argue with each other, civilly or otherwise, their group position and lobbying efforts are never clarified among themselves or for the public.